 4.)
 Creating Your Villain’s Journey – by Chris Winkle

 3.)
-If you’ve laid out a character arc for more than one character, do they sync up?
+If you’ve laid out a character arc for more than one character, how do they line up and work together?
 What needs to change so that they do sync up?

 1.)
 Discuss the articles you read.
 Where there any that were more helpful than others?
 List 1-2 things you learned that maybe you hadn’t known or thought of before.
 This is also a good place to reintroduce yourself, if necessary.